surpiya19/airflow-ecommerce-pipeline/README.md

 * **Loading:** Creates the `ecommerce_merged_data` table in Postgres.
 * **Analysis:** Creates the directory `data/customer_state_analysis/` containing the unique customer count CSV results.
 * **Cleanup:** Deletes all intermediate Parquet files and the PySpark analysis directory content, leaving only the original CSV files.

+### Verification

+* A successful run is confirmed when:
+* The DAG Run status is Success (Green).
+* The output directory data/customer_state_analysis/ contains the final PySpark CSV result.
+* The intermediate files (*cleaned.parquet, merged*.parquet) in the data/ folder have been automatically deleted by the final cleanup task.